Ne00n/wg-mesh/README.md

 bird2 needs to be running / hidepid can block said access to check if bird is running.<br>
 - RTNETLINK answers: Address already in use<br>
 Can also mean the Port wg tries to listen, is already in use.
 Check your existing wg links.<br>
+- packetloss and/or higher latency inside the wg-mesh network but not on the uplink/network itself wireguard needs cpu time, check the load on the machine and check if you see any CPU steal.<br>
+This will likely explain what you see for example on Smokeping, you can try to reduce the links to lower the cpu usage.<br>
 - duplicate vxlan mac address / vxlan mac flapping<br>
 If you are using a virtual machine, check your machine-id if they are the same.<br>
 You can check it with or tools/machine-id.py<br>